Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 COGS optimization is not about getting the cheapest labor.
 It’s about reducing the cost-to-deliver a unit of value at your required quality level, consistently, so you can sustain healthy profit percentages in a service business.
 However, outsourcing non-core functions can allow companies to focus on their core competencies by delegating these tasks to third-party vendors, enabling better allocation of resources and attention to strategic priorities.

-Cost per hour vs cost per outcome
+Cost per hour vs cost per outcome for cost savings

 Most teams compare contractor hourly rates to employee salaries and stop there.
 However, focusing on the ‘hourly rate’ is crucial for accurate cost calculations, as it helps determine the true cost of labor and ensures proper budgeting and profitability—but you also need to understand utilization and realization rates to see what portion of those hours actually turn into revenue.
 That comparison misleads because the economic unit isn’t the hour—it’s the deliverable.